rahmanidashti/nutch-element-filter/README.md

 ### How to install or build it?
 We used `Ubuntu 14.04` to install and run and this manual is based on it.
 We used `Apache Nutch 2.3.1`, and we do not know it works on the other version of Nutch.

+> Please be sure you have installed or configuared JAVA and ANT in your machine.

 0. Download plugin (_nutch-elemet-filter_)